 The Economic Development Division acts as the City's business and transactional counsel for a wide range of challenging and complex projects that are intended to enhance the City's economic base either by generating direct revenue for the City treasury or by strengthening the City's tax base and general economic health.
 Division attorneys work on all aspects of the transaction, helping to structure the deal from its inception, negotiating and drafting the documentation, following through to closing and administering the agreements after closing.
 The Division's work is diverse and can run the gamut from the sale of an individual parcel of City-owned land to the redevelopment of entire neighborhoods such as Manhattan's Far West Side and the proposals for Sunnyside Yards in Queens.
-The Division works closely with the Office of the Deputy Mayor for Housing and Economic Development, the New York City Economic Development Corporation, and many other City and State agencies.
+In addition, the Division advises on corporate issues in connection with the formation of new not-for-profit entities and on corporation governance issues with existing entities such as Trust for Governors island.
+The Division also advises on all aspects of telecommunication matters.
+The Division works closely with the Office of the Deputy Mayor for Housing and Economic Development, the New York City Economic Development Corporation, and many other City and State agencies, including Empire State Development and the Metropolitan Transportation Authority.

 What Summer Interns Do